-ART202 History of Photography 3 class hr/wk, 3 cr.
+ART202 History of Photography 4 class hr/wk, 4 cr.

-Surveys the history of photography from its beginning to the present.
-Includes technical, artistic, commercial, and social development of photography as a form of visual communication.
-Prerequisite: WR115 with a grade of C or better (or concurrent enrollment); or consent of instructor.
+Explores the history of photography from its beginning to the present.
+Includes technical, artistic, commercial, cultural, and social development of photography as a form of visual communication and artistic expression.
+Prerequisite/Corequisite:WR115 with a grade of C or better; or consent of instructor.
+Offered as needed